korywka/native-gallery/README.md

-# Native Gallery
+# native-gallery

-[Native Image Gallery](https://bravecow.github.io/native-gallery/example/) in ~ 100 lines of code.
+[Native image gallery](https://bravecow.github.io/native-gallery/example/) in ~ 100 lines of code.

 ## How it works